blaqice0/Quiqnote/README.md

 ## TIPS
 ###### Formatting you hard drive?
 - If you want to format your hard drive.
-Backup the JRE you downloaded from Oracle and the Quiqnote main folderto a save drive.
+Backup the JRE you downloaded from Oracle and the Quiqnote main folder to a save drive.
 Install the JRE after getting done with whatever you did with your formatted drive then Copy the Quiqnote main folder back to your drive.